techiescamp/kubernetes-prometheus/README.md

 Complete prometheus monitoring stack setup on Kubernetes.

+Idea of this repo to understand all the components involved in prometheus setup.

 You can find the full tutorial from here https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/

 ## CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, save $57 using code **SCOFFER15** at https://kube.promo/latest.
-Valid for a limited time.
+🚀 If you are preparing for CKA, CKAD, CKS or KCNA exam, save 25% (up to $143) using code CNYDEVOPS22 at https://kube.promo/cny Valid for a limited time.

-Idea of this repo to understand all the components involved in prometheus setup.

 # Other Manifest repos